peppertech/oraclejet-demo-card/README.md

 # oraclejet-demo-card
-sample a composite component to test delivery via nmp
+sample of a composite component to test delivery via nmp